KhronosGroup/VK-GL-CTS/external/vulkancts/README.md

 bugfixes must be accepted and merged into the CTS repository.
 `git cherry-pick` is strongly recommended as a method of applying bug fixes.

+If command line parameter --deqp-subprocess-cfg-file was used then the file pointed by this parameter must also be added to submission package.

 Other changes must be accompanied by a waiver (see below).

 NOTE: When cherry-picking patches on top of release tag, please use `git cherry-pick -x`